mynkprtp/Hack-36-Hackathon/README.md

 ###  Details required from PERSON:

-+ Person's Name :student:
++ 👱‍♂️ Person's Name

-+ Person's Email :e-mail:
++ ✉️  Person's Email

-+ Complete Address :house:
++ 🏠  Complete Address

-+ Phone Number :iphone:
++ ☎️  Phone Number

 ## How it Works :